rozek/node-red-contrib-reusable-flows/README.md

 ### Scoping ###

-Being able to place several "reusable flows" on a tab allows for the implementation of flow "libraries".
-For that reason, a `scope` property can be used to classify `reusable-in` nodes as "private" or "public": `reusable-in` nodes with scope `local` may be invoked from the same tab only, those with scope `global` from everywhere.
+Being able to place several "reusable flows" on a single tab allows for the implementation of flow "libraries".
+For that purpose, a `scope` property can be used to classify `reusable-in` nodes as either "private" or "public": `reusable-in` nodes with scope `local` may be invoked from the same tab only, those with scope `global` from everywhere.

 ![](reusables-on-different-tab-I.png)